Review Article

 4.1.1 Assessing natural food availability

 Natural food availability is a critical factor in the successful sea ranching of tropical sea cucumbers.
 Studies have shown that sea cucumbers primarily feed on organic matter derived from various sources such as water deposits, seaweed debris, phytoplankton, and coral mucus-derived organics.
 For instance, in a study conducted on the sea cucumber Stichopus monotuberculatus in the South China Sea, stable isotope and lipid biomarkers revealed that these food sources were crucial for their growth and survival (Xu et al., 2022).
-Additionally, the northern sea cucumber Cucumaria frondosa in the Barents Sea primarily consumes detritus, pellets, phytoplankton, and small planktonic crustaceans, indicating a diverse natural diet (Dvoretsky and Dvoretsky, 2021).
+Additionally, the northern sea cucumber Cucumaria frondosa in the Barents Sea primarily consumes detritus, pellets, phytoplankton, and small planktonic crustaceans, indicating a diverse natural diet (Dvoretsky, 2021).

 4.1.2 Formulating supplemental diets